IrinaOrias/Outlet-Performance-Analysis/README.md

 3. Audit outlets opened after 2015 to identify performance gaps, and implement targeted improvements to increase their sales by at least 10% within six months.

 4. Prioritize Tier 3 areas for expansion and localized marketing, aiming for a 20% sales boost or at least two new store openings in these high-demand zones by year-end.

+---

+---

+## Conclusion

+This analysis transformed a complex dataset into actionable insights that support smarter retail decisions.
+By identifying high-performing outlet types, customer preferences, and hidden market opportunities, the project offers a strategic foundation for improving efficiency, aligning with consumer demand, and guiding future investments.
+The findings highlight the value of understanding business performance through structured exploration and thoughtful segmentation.